hhansell/WH/README.md

 The program can be run by invoking the executable with the two command line arguments:

-WilliamHill.TechChallenge.exe "<settled bets csv path>" "<unsettled bets csv path>"
+'WilliamHill.TechChallenge.exe <settled bets csv path> <unsettled bets csv path>'

 Additional config settings to control the risk scenarios can be found in the WilliamHill.TechChallenge.exe.config file